-Current and former employees who received a notice from Mizuno USA Inc. informing you that their personal information may have been compromised in a data breach discovered in November 2024, may qualify to submit a claim for up to $5,000 from a class action settlement.
+Current and former employees who received a notice from Mizuno USA Inc. informing them a data breach discovered in November 2024 may have compromised their personal information could qualify to submit a claim for up to $5,475 from a class action settlement.

-Mizuno USA Inc. has agreed to settle a class action lawsuit concerning allegations that it failed to adequately protect sensitive personal information during a cybersecurity incident.
+Mizuno USA Inc. agreed to settle a class action lawsuit alleging it failed to adequately protect sensitive personal information during a cybersecurity incident.
 The data breach compromised names, Social Security numbers, driver's license information, passport numbers and financial account information belonging to approximately 1,200 people.

 Who can file a claim for a data breach payout?

-Class members are individuals who received a mailed notice from Mizuno USA around January 2025, stating that their personal information was potentially compromised in the data breach discovered in November 2024.
+Class members are individuals who received a mailed notice from Mizuno USA around January 2025 stating the data breach discovered in November 2024 potentially compromised their personal information.

 How much can class members get?